 Reasons for Exemption

-This project is exempt in accordance with class 3; construction of new small weatherproof enclosures to operate seismic sensor equipment for the purpose of data collection.
+This project is exempt in accordance with class 3; construction of new small weatherproof enclosures to operate seismic sensor equipment for the purpose of data collection (class 6).
 In accordance with class 4, the project consists of minor public or private alterations in the condition of land and/or vegetation which do not involve removal of healthy, mature, scenic trees.
 None of the exceptions to a notice of exemption apply.

 The document was originally posted before CEQAnet had the capability to host attachments for the public.